csgo-league/csgo-league-bot/README.md

 ![Star us](https://github.com/b3none/gdprconsent/raw/development/.github/README_ASSETS/star_us.png)

-## Setup
+## Setup (Linux)
 1. First you must have a bot instance to run this script on.
 Follow the discord.py tutorial [here](https://discordpy.readthedocs.io/en/latest/discord.html) on how to set one up.
 Be sure to invite it to a server to use it.

    * The permissions integer necessary is `17067072`.

 2. Setup and get an API token for the CS:GO League [web API](https://github.com/csgo-league/csgo-league-web) along with the host base URL.

-3. Install libpq-dev (Linux only?).
+3. Install libpq-dev with `sudo apt-get install libpq-dev`.
 This is needed to install the psycopg2 Python package.

-    * Linux command is `sudo apt-get install libpq-dev`.

-3. Run `pip3 install -r requirements.txt` in the repository's root directory to get the necessary libraries.
+4. Run `pip3 install -r requirements.txt` in the repository's root directory to get the necessary libraries.

-    * Note that python-Levenshtein requires your system to have a C++ compiler (Visual Studio C++ compiler for Windows or g++ for Linux).
-This library may be replaced in the future to eliminate this requirement.

-4. Install PostgreSQL 9.5 or higher.

-    * Linux command is `sudo apt-get install postgresql`.
+5. Install PostgreSQL 9.5 or higher with `sudo apt-get install postgresql`.
-    * Windows users can download [here](https://www.postgresql.org/download/windows).

-5. Run the psql tool (`sudo -u postgres psql` on Linux) and create a database by running the following commands:
+6. Run the psql tool with `sudo -u postgres psql` and create a database by running the following commands:

     ```sql
     CREATE ROLE csgoleague WITH LOGIN PASSWORD 'yourpassword';